Generation-Time vs. Post-hoc Citation: A Holistic Evaluation of LLM Attribution: Related Work

 \textbf{Methods:} Methods in this category, which we term G-Cite, generate citations concurrently with the text.
 Foundational work in this area includes benchmarks like ALCE and CiteBench \citep{funkquist-etal-2023-citebench}, which provide datasets and prompting-based baselines.
 Building on these, other prompting-based approaches, such as Learning to Plan \citep{fierro-etal-2024-learning}, further refine the attribution capabilities of LLMs.
 In contrast to prompting, methods like FRONT \citep{huang-etal-2024-training}, LongCite \citep{zhang-etal-2025-longcite}, and Self-Cite \citep{chuang2025selfcite} aim to improve source citation by fine-tuning the models themselves.
 Additionally, methods such as ReCLAIM \citep{xia-etal-2025-ground} and Chain-of-Thought (CoT) Citation \citep{Ji_Liu_Du_Ng_2024} build on RAG systems to enhance source citation capabilities.
 Other works focus on specific aspects, such as the granularity of the generated citations \citep{li-etal-2024-cited}.

 \textbf{Datasets:} In open domain short-context datasets, where the documents containing the citation to the correct answer are relatively short, include ASQA \citep{stelmakh-etal-2022-asqa}, QAMPARI \citep{amouyal-etal-2023-qampari}, and ALCE.
-For long-context datasets, where the length of the documents containing the citation is relatively large, there exist popular datasets like ELI5 \citep{fan-etal-2019-eli5} and LongBench-Cite.
+For long-context datasets, where the documents containing the citation are relatively long, there are popular datasets such as ELI5 \citep{fan-etal-2019-eli5} and LongBench-Cite.